U.S. trade panel opens patent probe into Google speakers after Sonos complaint

 Sonos on Wednesday reported fourth-quarter revenue that beat expectations.

-Google on Monday said its hardware sales declined in the fourth quarter compared to a year ago.
+Google on Monday said its hardware sales declined in the fourth quarter from a year ago.

-Reporting by David Lawder, Andrea Shalal and Jan Wolfe in Washington and Paresh Dave in San Francisco; Editing by Chris Reese and Tom Brown
+Reporting by David Lawder, Andrea Shalal and Jan Wolfe in Washington and Paresh Dave in San Francisco; Editing by Chris Reese, Tom Brown and David Gregorio